cloudmesh/useful-introduction_to_cloud-2015/_sources/class/bdossp_sp15/week_plan.txt

 Cloudmesh is a cloud resource management software written in Python.
 It automates launching multiple VM instances across different cloud platforms including Amazon EC2, Microsoft Azure Virtual Machine, HP Cloud, OpenStack, and Eucalyptus.
-The web interface of Cloudmesh help users and administrators manage entire cloud resources.
-Most cutting-edge technologies such as Apache LibCloud, Celery, IPython, Flask, Fabric, Docopt, YAML, MongoDB, and Sphinx are applied to enhance Web Service, Command Line Tools and Rest APIs.
+The web interface of Cloudmesh helps users and administrators manage entire cloud resources with the most cutting-edge technologies such as Apache LibCloud, Celery, IPython, Flask, Fabric, Docopt, YAML, MongoDB, and Sphinx.
+Command Line Tools and Rest APIs are also supported.

 .. list-table:: Basics of Cloudmesh
    :widths: 15 10 30 10 10 10